Corona-hackers targeted EU officials with bogus emails

 It was "unclear" if the attacks were successful, it noted.

-But given that Haier Biomedical, the fake cover for the cyber-assaults, was so important in the global vaccine-transport sector, it was likely "the intended targets may engage with the inbound emails without questioning the sender's authenticity," IBM said.
+But given that Haier Biomedical, the fake cover for the cyber-assaults, was so well-known in the vaccine-transport sector, it was probable "intended targets may engage with the inbound emails without questioning the sender's authenticity," IBM said.

-The cyber-attack warning came as EU countries prepared to roll out their first corona-vaccine programmes in early 2021.
+The warning came as EU countries prepared to roll out massive corona-vaccination programmes in early 2021.

-The EU has set aside €2 billion in its next budget to help defend strategic infrastructure and commercial secrets in the single market from hackers, amid growing awareness of the threat.
+The EU has set aside €2 billion in its next budget to help defend commercial secrets in the single market from hackers, amid growing awareness of the threat.

-EU institutions are frequent targets of sophisticated attacks.
+EU institutions are frequently targeted by sophisticated villains.

-"The majority of discovered, successful compromises of information in the GSC are from threat source level VERY HIGH (e.g. state sponsored attacks)," according to an internal security document from the EU Council, which prepares member states' meetings in Brussels, seen by EUobserver.
+"The majority of discovered, successful compromises of information in the GSC [general secretariat of the council] are from threat source level VERY HIGH (e.g. state-sponsored attacks)," according to an internal security document from the EU Council, which prepares member states' meetings in Brussels, seen by EUobserver.

-The EU, in July, stigmatised China, North Korea, and Russia as the world's worst culprits in its first-ever round of sanctions against cyber-criminals.
+The EU, in July, stigmatised China, North Korea, and Russia as the world's worst culprits in its first-ever round of sanctions against cyber-crimes.

 The UK, also in July, said Russian hackers had targeted Covid-19 researchers in Britain, Canada, and the US.

-And China has been suspected of using more old-fashioned espionage techniques to try to steal vaccine secrets in Belgium.
+And China has been suspected of using more old-fashioned espionage to steal vaccine science in Belgium.

-But speaking in an interview to EUobserver back in 2012, Alain Winants, the then head of the Belgian domestic intelligence service, the Dienst voor de Veiligheid van de Staat (VSSE), said it would be naive to think that only hostile foreign powers were in on the act.
+But speaking to EUobserver back in 2012, Alain Winants, the then head of the Belgian domestic intelligence service, the Dienst voor de Veiligheid van de Staat, said that, when it came to economic secrets, everybody was in on the act.

-"It would be naive to think that only countries like Russia, China, Iran are spying," he said.
+"It would be naive to think that only countries like Russia, China, Iran are spying [against the EU]," he said.

-"There is one field where the difference between neutral, friendly and unfriendly services tends to disappear and that's when you are talking about the protection of economic and scientific potential.
+"There is one field where the difference between neutral, friendly, and unfriendly [intelligence] services tends to disappear and that's when you're talking about the protection of economic and scientific potential.
 In this case, I think every service is in competition with the others," Winants said.